PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-07 19:42:59
+Last updated: 2024-04-07 19:43:32
-Random Quote: Tequila makes me wanna dance. - Jules Vaughn
+Random Quote: I liked the way I dressed you, but I'm worried I f'ed with your gender expression. - Jules Vaughn